learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - The numbers of students that have requested particular options can be seen on the program dashboard
 - The sibling discount form has also been added to this module (if enabled in the program settings) and the discount value now reflects the respective program setting
 - The Splash Info Module, which previously included the lunch options and sibling discount forms, has been completely removed
+- The name that students record for the sibling discount can be retrieved as a field in the arbitrary user list

 Program management changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~